chharvey/counterpoint-proposals/issues/28-control-flow-loops.md

 ```

 # Runtime Behavior
-For `while-do` loops, the **condition** will be evaluated, and if it is *true*, the **body** will execute.
+For `while–do` loops, the **condition** will be evaluated, and if it is *true*, the **body** will execute.
 These steps will repeat until the condition is *false*.

-For `do-while` loops, the order is reversed: The body is executed for the first time, and then the condition is evaluated.
+For `do–while` loops, the order is reversed: The body is executed for the first time, and then the condition is evaluated.
 The steps repeat until the condition is false.

-`until-do`/`do-until` loops are syntax sugar for `while-do`/`do-while` loops respectively, with the condition logically negated.
+`until–do`/`do–until` loops are syntax sugar for `while–do`/`do–while` loops respectively, with the condition logically negated.

-There are two types of `for` loops: `for–of` loops, and `for–in` loops.

 `for–of` loops iterate over dynamically indexed data types, such as lists and generators.
 For example, `for item: T of list` iterates over all of `list`’s items, declaring the variable `item` as type `T` and scoped to the block.
 The variable `item` is reassigned to the next item in `list` on each iteration.
 Static data types (tuples and records) and dynamically keyed data types (hashes, sets, and maps) cannot be directly iterated over, but a list of their entries may be.

 # Compiler Short-Circuiting
-The compiler will have an option to short-circuit loop and iteration statements.
-For `while-do` loops, if the compiler can determine the condition is false, the block body will not be compiled.
+The compiler will have the ability to short-circuit loop and iteration statements.
+For `while–do` loops, if the compiler can determine the condition is false, the block body will not be compiled.

-There is no similar Dead Code Elimination (#31) for `do-while` loops; however, if the `do` block is foldable (meaning it has no side-effects), then its output will be a *no-op* and only its `while` condition will be evaluated (and only once).
+There is no similar Dead Code Elimination (#31) for `do–while` loops; however, if the `do` block is foldable (meaning it has no side-effects), then its output will be a *no-op* and only its `while` condition will be evaluated (and only once).